react-component/form/README.md

 Get new props transfered to WrappedComponent.
 Defaults to props=>props.

-### formOption.refComponent: Boolean

-Defaults to false.
-Whether save component as ref.
-Can get instance from validateFields's callback parameter by instance member.

 ### formOption.onFieldsChange(props, fields)

 Called when field changed, you can dispatch fields to redux store.